TerryPendo/Global_Health_and-Poverty-Analysis/README.md

-# 🌍 Global Health Analytics Project
+#  Global Health, Poverty and Mortality Analysis

 ## Objective
 To analyse global HIV prevalence and its relationship with multidimensional poverty, and to visualise child mortality trends across East African Community (EAC) countries.